 The institutional sub-sector continues to suffer from a slowdown in the mining sector, which accounts for 65 percent of total sector sales.
 Large caterers remain potential buyers of U.S. food products.
 These caterers supply the country's airports and mining companies.
 SODEXO and APC Corporación S.A. are Peru's largest caterers.
 These companies account for half of the market.
-Institutional sales reached \$642 million in 2017 and are forecast to grow by one percent in 2018.
+Institutional sales reached \$649 million in 2018 and are forecast to keep the same growth rate in 2019.